marc2332/bliss/doc/docs/index.md

 Online data display relies on **Flint**, an application with a graphical user interface shipped with BLISS and built on top of [silx][9](ScIentific Library for eXperimentalists).

-Flint has 4 mayor capabilities :
+Flint has 3 mayor capabilities :

-* Live Scan : plot data as it is created
+* Live scan: plotted data produced by BLISS scans
-* Custom Scan
+* Custom plot: plotted data requested by user scripts (from BLISS)
-* ROI (Region-of-Interest) selection
+* Graphic selection

-* Plot data interaction
+### Live scan data in Flint

-Plots are displayed on application's main window's **Live** tab.
+Live scan plots are displayed on application's main window's **Live** tab.

+Flint listens to scans data source and displays it on real time, updating charts and plots while it is created.
+Flint decides which chart or plot type fits the best taking into account the nature of the incoming data.

 Depending on the scan acquisition chain, 4 types of plots can be shown:

-* 1D plots, showing curves from the scan scalar counters
+* Curve plot: showing curves from the scan scalar counters
-* Scatter plots
+* Scatter plot: to project in 2D specific 1D data
-* 1D spectra, showing 1D scan counters (like MCA)
+* MCA plot: showing MCAs counters (and also for now other kind of 1D data)
-* 2D images, showing 2D data counters (typically, Lima detectors data)
+* Image plot, showing 2D data counters (typically Lima detectors' data)

 !!! note
     TBD : This has to be re-written (more clear ??) and moved elsewhere